analogdevicesinc/msdk/USERGUIDE.md

 16. In the terminal window running the OpenOCD _server_, press `CTRL + C` to issue the shutdown command and quit.

-## IDEs

-This section offers detailed usage info on the MSDK's supported Integrated Development Environments (IDEs), focusing on the typical _development_ cycle.
-It expands on the info presented in ["Getting Started"](#getting-started) with more detailed usage info.

-### Visual Studio Code
+## Visual Studio Code

 Support for [Visual Studio Code](https://code.visualstudio.com/) is maintained for the MSDK and developed on the [VSCode-Maxim](https://github.com/Analog-Devices-MSDK/VSCode-Maxim) GitHub repository.

 For setup/quick-start instructions, see ["Getting Started with Visual Studio Code"](#getting-started-with-visual-studio-code) first.
+This section offers detailed usage info focusing on the typical development cycle.

-#### Opening Example Projects
+### Opening Example Projects

 Visual Studio Code is built around a "working directory" paradigm.
 The editor is always rooted in a working directory, and the main mechanism for changing that directory is **File -> Open Folder...**